dcbaker/cython/docs/src/userguide/numpy_tutorial.rst

 ``array_1`` and ``array_2`` are still NumPy arrays, so Python objects, and expect Python integers as indexes.
 Here we pass C int values.
-So every time Cython reaches this line, it has to convert all the C integers to Python int objects.
+So every time Cython0 reaches this line, it has to convert all the C integers to Python int objects.
 Since this line is called very often, it outweighs the speed benefits of the pure C loops that were created from the ``range()`` earlier.

 Furthermore, ``tmp * a + array_2[x, y] * b`` returns a Python integer
-and ``tmp`` is a C integer, so Cython has to do type conversions again.
+and ``tmp`` is a C integer, so Cython0 has to do type conversions again.
 In the end those types conversions add up.
 And made our computation really slow.
 But this problem can be solved easily by using memoryviews.